-The AGO is committed to providing information, services and activities that are accessible to people with disabilities.
-We foster an inclusive and accessible environment for all visitors to AGO facilities and for all users of AGO technology, including our webpage.
-We invite users to contact us if they need assistance or would like to notify us of ways that we can improve accessibility.
+The Attorney General’s Office (AGO) is committed to ensuring that all of the information, services and technology we provide are accessible to everyone.
+We foster an inclusive environment for all visitors to our facilities and users of our AGO technology, including our website.
+If you require assistance accessing AGO sites or services, or would like to report an issue related to accessibility, please contact us.

 PO Box 40130

 Olympia, WA 98504-0130

 Washington Relay Service, call 711